-The stock tamper that comes with Breville machines is likely one of its greatest weaknesses, especially for beginner baristas.
+The stock tampers that come with Breville machines really aren’t the greatest, especially for beginner baristas.
 Getting a consistent tamp is key to achieving a consistent shot or espresso, and avoiding unnecessary headaches when dialing in.

 While the grinders built in to the Breville machines are generally quite good, they aren’t the best at getting grounds into the portafilter evenly, or without making a mess.
 A dosing cup will allow you to collect the grounds without any mess, break up any clumps, and then transfer the grounds into the portafilter evenly.

 This simple product will have a big impact on your workflow, and potentially your espresso quality if you’re currently grinding directly into the portafilter.

 Much like grounds with clumps in them, a filter basket with unevenly spaced or unevenly sized holes can lead to uneven flow across the whole puck.
 Aftermarket precision filter baskets such as those from IMS are made with FAR higher precision than the stock ones that come with the machine.
 It may not be visible to the naked eye, but it’s definitely something you’ll notice in the better consistency you’ll get, with respect to both the shot flow and final taste in the cup.